YifanShenSZ/Columbus7-Extension/README.md

 polyhesin to approach degenerate seam:
 * &NACINT{maxit=200,newton=1,iheseq1=1,ihess=0,ipflg=3,accel=1,scale=0.1,kscale=0}/end
 * This is actually steepest descent (always use unit Hessian)
-* So there's actually no need to continue with WORK/h-pieces
+* So there is no need to continue with WORK/h-pieces
 * Cris recommends not to continue with WORK/continuity as well

 polyhesin to start minimizing energy on the seam (building Hessian):